Sampling Theory with Average Values on the Sierpinski Gasket: The Average Cell Graphs

-and similarly for every vertex except possibly for $v_{5}$, $v_{9}$, and $v_{a}$, as one of them might be a boundary vertex.
-By manipulating these equations for known interior points, and using the mean value property (2.2) of the cell graph, we obtain
+and similarly for every vertex except possibly for $v_{5}$, $v_{9}$, and $v_{a}$ ($v_{1}$ in the case $m=1$), as one of them might be a boundary vertex.
+By adding $u'(F_{1}X)$ to both sides of (3.6) and using the mean value property (3.2) or ($\ast \ast)$ of the cell graph, we obtain